How to Estimate Software Development: Factors, Roadblocks, and Success Tips

 Code quality requires a lot more work than you normally expect, and it should never be underestimated in the planning phase.
 Otherwise, you’ll be stuck dealing with functional and non-functional issues for a long, long time.
 You may not just end up late and significantly over-budget with your release, but the project may turn out such a failure that its future wouldn’t even be worth fighting for.
 To avoid underestimation and get the quality you’re aiming for, there is a wide range of estimation methods to help you plan software development ahead, which we’ll discuss later in the article.

-Now, let’s consider the main roadblocks that may affect the accuracy of the software development cost estimate.
-The insights into the challenges faced by other founders will help you better equip yourself and be more prepared should any issues arise.
+Now, let’s consider the main roadblocks that may stand in the way of accurate estimation.
+Understanding the challenges that other founders typically run into can help you be more prepared.

 According to statistics, one of the primary causes leading to 35% of product failures is a lack of clarity in the requirement-gathering stage.
 Unfortunately, not all founders understand the importance of the initial stage and give developers just a brief description of the app they want.